-Red Oni, Blue Oni: Though they're both photographers, Frank's hot blooded method of getting the scoop is to determinedly get the facts by any means necessary , Red Oni, while Photo veers more to more subtle, level headed ways to let the facts come to her, keeping her eyes and ears open for an opportunity for the facts to come to her, Blue Oni.
+Red Oni, Blue Oni: Though they're both photographers, Frank's hot blooded method of getting the scoop is to determinedly get the facts by any means necessary , Red Oni.
+Meanwhile Photo veers more to more subtle, level headed ways to let the facts to come to her, keeping her eyes and ears open for an opportunity for the facts to come to her, Blue Oni.

 Vitriolic Best Buds: Frank has a humanized Photo Finish as a partner.
-She's a rather serious and famous fashion photographer, Frank is an unknown, wacky photojournalist and possible cross dresser.
+She's a rather serious and famous fashion photographer, Frank is an rugged, whacky photojournalist and possible cross dresser.
 It's impossible for them to not insult each other every now and again.
-The same can also be said between his relationship with Samus and Alan Wake, overall, Frank's closest friends are the ones that he makes fun of and vice versa.

 A young girl with rabbit ears and tail, who was cursed with a set of cat ears.
 Endlessly optimistic, adventurous, determined, and hot tempered.

 Character Development: While her boundless determination is still there, recent events are making her a bit more cautious and considerate towards others.

 Determinator: Despite the below, she's still working towards her goals of removing her curse and helping Chelsea find a way home.